Anatoly Alexandrov (physicist): Early life

-Anatoly Alexandrov was born on 13 February 1903 into the family of a prominent judge in the town of Tarashcha, Kiev Governorate, Russian Empire (now located in modern-day Ukraine).
+Anatoly Alexandrov was born on 13 February 1903 into a Russian family of a prominent judge in the town of Tarashcha, Kiev Governorate, Russian Empire (now in Ukraine).

 In 1919, at the height of the Russian Civil War, Alexandrov graduated from high school in Kiev.
 The certificate gave the right to enter the university at the physics and mathematics or medical faculty.
 When the Red Army captured Kiev on February 5, 1919, Alexandrov and a friend were at a dacha in Mlynka.
 He and his friend encountered an officer of the White Guard, who urged them to enlist.
 They went to the front with the officer.

 At the age of 16, he became a cadet and fought in the Army of Wrangel as a machine gunner, and was awarded three Crosses of St. George.
 During the evacuation of remnants of the White Guard army from Crimea to Turkey, Alexandrov refused to leave and preferred to stay.
 As a result, he was captured and sentenced to death, but he narrowly escaped.